History of Art and Visual Culture

 Awards, Honors, and Recognitions

-- Professor Murray published Queering Post-Black Art: Artists Transforming African-American Identity after Civil Rights in 2016.
+Associate Professor Derek Murray published Queering Post-Black Art: Artists Transforming African-American Identity after Civil Rights (2016).

 Alumni include: Curator, Orange County Museum of Art; Assoc.
 Curator, J. Paul Getty Museum; Assistant Curator, Art Institute of Chicago; Editor, Architectural Digest; Associate Prof. & Chair, U. North Texas; Assistant Prof., DePaul U; Assistant Prof., Williams College; Associate Prof., San Francisco State U; Associate Prof., Middlebury College; Assistant Prof., U. Hawaii; Exec.
 Dir., CA Association of Museums; Assistant Registrar of Exhibitions, LA County Museum of Art; Digital Reference Specialist, Library of Congress.